mricanho/IK-store-Capstone-Project/README.md

-# Using Bootstrap .
-Newsweek clone
-Online shop for IK - Capstone Project
+# Online shop for IK - Capstone Project

 I build a site for IK sustainable, a sustainable fashion brand.